 A compelling argument also exists for digital investments that directly address customer pain points in the vehicle-buying process.
 Study results confirm the long-standing notion that people dislike excessive paperwork and the overall length of time it takes to buy a car.
 Digital tools that streamline these processes, such as used vehicle valuation algorithms and remote document “e-signing” capabilities,1 can elevate the overall shopping experience.
 They may even increase the likelihood of a sale by reducing the amount of time customers are exposed to anxiety-inducing aspects of the purchase process.
 And they can also provide the necessary conditions for effectively transitioning the customer into a long-term service relationship.

-Companies should also recognise that many people shopping for their next vehicle have yet to fully embrace digital sales aids as the primary means of researching a purchase.
+Companies should also recognize that many people shopping for their next vehicle have yet to fully embrace digital sales aids as the primary means of researching a purchase.
 Study findings show that vehicle shoppers across all generations prefer more “low-tech” information tools while they are in a dealer showroom.
-In fact, 80 per cent of US vehicle buyers rate conversations with salespeople as the most useful information channel, followed by printed brochures and spec sheets (figure 2).
+In fact, 80 percent of US vehicle buyers rate conversations with salespeople as the most useful information channel, followed by printed brochures and spec sheets (figure 2).
 This preference for “traditional” information tools could be attributed to a number of factors, including a consumer base that does not yet fully understand or appreciate the types and benefits of enhanced user experiences these technologies can create.
 This suggests that good customer handling fundamentals are still the foundation of a truly exceptional customer experience, which can then be enhanced by the judicious use of digital sales aids that increase convenience, transparency, and flexibility.

-Notably, our study found that 60 per cent of US consumers are at least “interested” in the overall concept of buying their next vehicle online directly from a manufacturer.
+Notably, our study found that 60 percent of US consumers are at least “interested” in the overall concept of buying their next vehicle online directly from a manufacturer.
 This should be a wake-up call for auto dealers that the expectation of a completely digital buying experience could be closer than they think.
 For their part, rather than trying to go around the dealer (which would likely involve a long and painful legal process), manufacturers could see this as a golden opportunity to work with dealers to explore what a wholly virtual sales process could look like.
 For example, giving salespeople digital tools and moving them out of the dealership to interact with customers where they live or work could significantly improve the sales experience by increasing the perception of convenience while reducing anxiety.

-That said, it’s unlikely that in-person sales will ever disappear entirely, as several important aspects of the showroom experience can be hard to “digitise.”
-For example, our survey shows that nearly nine out of 10 shoppers prefer the immediate, tactile experience of physically interacting with a vehicle before buying it, while 70 per cent of buyers indicate they prefer in-person interactions with dealership personnel.
+That said, it’s unlikely that in-person sales will ever disappear entirely, as several important aspects of the showroom experience can be hard to “digitize.”
+For example, our survey shows that nearly nine out of 10 shoppers prefer the immediate, tactile experience of physically interacting with a vehicle before buying it, while 70 percent of buyers indicate they prefer in-person interactions with dealership personnel.
 And nearly two-thirds of buyers say they would rather conduct price negotiations in person to secure the best deal.
 These preferences imply that most auto buyers have yet to envision a fully digital vehicle-purchasing experience—and may also help explain why the wave of online shopping that is taking over many retail subsectors has yet to fully disrupt the automotive retail industry.

 Manufacturers and dealers seeking to invest in customer-focused digital capabilities may wish to consider the following:2

 In an industry where competition for consumer attention is likely to intensify in the face of softening overall demand,3 the need to embrace new technologies to improve the car-buying experience seems critical.
-However, digital transformation can mean a variety of things, and investments should be prioritised in the areas where customers see the most value.
+However, digital transformation can mean a variety of things, and investments should be prioritized in the areas where customers see the most value.

 By Craig Giffi, Dan Littmann, Kevin Westcott, and Steve Schmith